Congratulations, new Triota members!

-The Iota Iota Iota (Triota) Women's and Gender Studies Honor Society is looking for WGS majors and certificate students to join the newly formed Beta Chi Chapter at Ohio University.
-Triota will work towards encouraging and supporting scholarship and excellence in women's and gender studies through various activities on campus.
-Applicants should have a minimum of a 3.0 GPA with at least 6 hours of WGS courses.
+The Iota Iota Iota (Triota) Women's, Gender, and Sexuality Studies Honor Society is looking for WGSS majors and certificate students to join the newly formed Beta Chi Chapter at Ohio University.
+Triota will work towards encouraging and supporting scholarship and excellence in Women's, Gender, and Sexuality Studies through various activities on campus.
+Applicants should have a minimum of a 3.0 GPA with at least 6 hours of WGSS or affiliate courses.

 Iota Iota Iota was created at the Metropolitan State College of Denver in 1988 in order to recognize the academic achievements of students in Women's Studies.
 The Greek letter iota was selected to represent the three goddesses Inana, Ishtar, and Isis.
 Iota Iota Iota strives to maintain the feminist values central to Women's Studies: egalitarianism, inclusiveness, and a celebration of the diversity of women's experiences.

 Here is the application, which may be brought to the WGSS office.